 (4) Israel- U.S. Free Trade Agreement:

 US - Machine Tools from Israel: In 1986, the US imposed import quotas on machine tools from Japan and Taiwan under Section 232 of the Trade Expansion Act of 1962.
-Starting in 1988, the Israeli machine tool company Sharnoa exported to the US machine tools that were largely assembled from parts from Taiwan.
+Starting in 1988, the Israeli machine tool company Sharnoa exported machine tools to the US which were largely assembled from parts from Taiwan.
 US Customs ruled that these machine tools were products of Israel, the US administering authority counted the machine tool imports against Taiwan's import quota, and Israel brought this dispute.
-(Wall Street Journal, 11 Oct 1991) A panel was convened (Prof. Donald McRae (chair), Joseph Greenwald and Prof. Joseph H.H.
-Weiler).
+(Wall Street Journal, 11 Oct 1991) A panel was convened consisting of Prof. Donald McRae (chair), Joseph Greenwald and Prof. Joseph H.H.
+Weiler.
 The panel's report to the parties is not publicly available.
 The dispute was settled informally after the panel report.

 (5) African Regional Courts: